 Attending a job interview can be emotionally taxing.
-Always prepare for your job interview to reduce stress.
-Preparation cannot be emphasized enough.
+It can’t be emphasized enough; always prepare for your job interview to reduce stress.
 Think of it as if your interview officially begins from the moment you receive a phone call.
-Use the time leading up to your interview to become as prepared as possible in order to land the job.
+Use the time leading up to your interview to become as prepared as possible to land the job.

 You will need to spend more time than the interview itself will take in preparing for it.
-This preparation will include learning about the job and the company, as well as readying yourself to answer interview questions and effectively explain your assets as they apply to the specific job position.
+This preparation will include learning about the job and the company and readying yourself to answer interview questions and effectively explain your assets as they apply to the specific job position.

 You will impress your interviewer if you have done your homework and taken the time to learn about the company and the position.
 It also shows that you’re interested.